tapedrive-io/tape/README.md

 ## Quick Start

-You can install the CLI using Cargo:
+You can build the CLI using Cargo:

 ```bash
 cargo install tapedrive-cli